maiska/qubes-doc.rtd/developer/services/qrexec.rst

 discussed below).

-Whenever a RPC request for an action is received, the domain checks the first matching line of the files in ``/etc/qubes/policy.d/`` to determine access: whether to allow the request, what VM to redirect the execution to, and what user account the program should run under.
+Whenever a RPC request for an action is received, the domain checks the first matching line of the files in ``/etc/qubes/policy.d/`` and ``/run/qubes/policy.d/`` to determine access: whether to allow the request, what VM to redirect the execution to, and what user account the program should run under.
 Note that if the request is redirected (``target=`` parameter), policy action remains the same – even if there is another rule which would otherwise deny such request.
 If no policy rule is matched, the action is denied.

 In the target VM, a file in either of the following locations must exist, containing the file name of the program that will be invoked, or